Idlib Governorate clashes (June 2020): Timeline

-The next day on 25 June, the cease-fire collapsed, with clashes resuming west of Idlib as Hayat Tahrir al-Sham strengthened its positions with gear, soldiers, and vehicles.
+The next day on 25 June, the cease-fire collapsed, with clashes resuming west of Idlib as Hay'at Tahrir al-Sham strengthened its positions with gear, soldiers, and vehicles.
 Meanwhile, HTS brought in reinforcements for a new assault on Arab Said.
 On the same day a former rebel fighter from the Suqour al-Sham Brigades was injured and died from his injuries during clashes west of Idlib city, when a stray artillery shell landed near his home in the village of Ma'artin.
-Clashes continued through the day as both HTS and the Be Steadfast Operations Room exchanged shelling west of Idlib around Arab Saeed, during the clashes 5 Guardians of Religion Organizations fighters were killed and 4 HTS fighters were also killed.
+Clashes continued through the day as both HTS and the So Be Steadfast Operations Room exchanged shelling west of Idlib around Arab Saeed, during the clashes five Guardians of Religion Organizations fighters were killed and four HTS fighters were also killed.
 After intervention from Shuria men and elders in the Jisr ash-Shugur countryside, Hurras al-Din withdrew from the Al-Yaqoubiya checkpoint and headed to areas near the villages of al-Harameh and Zarzour.
 As heavy fighting continued in Arab Said, HTS managed to recapture the Idlib Central Prison from HaD, and stationed heavy weapons and vehicles at the site.
 One tracked vehicle was destroyed by HaD during the clashes.
-The death count rose to 19, with 12 HaD and 9 HTS fighters confirmed dead.
+The death count rose to 19, with 12 HaD and nine HTS fighters confirmed dead.

 On 26 June, clashes once again resumed after an initial calm.
 HTS advanced in the Arab Said area, capturing the water purification station and the Armanaz well.
 Hurras al-Din released an official statement announcing its willingness to remove the checkpoints under the condition that negotiations be held regarding the prisoners, and a judicial commission take up the issues raised.
 The two sides reportedly reached a new agreement: Hurras al-Din fighters could stay in Arab Said with their weapons, and anyone who wished to leave would be allowed to.
 The captured leaders would be tried by the Turkestan Islamic Party.
 The organization pledged to close all its headquarters and vow not to set up any more checkpoints.
 HaD was also to withdraw from all territory captured from HTS.
-The Be Steadfast Operation Room's fighters were allowed to withdraw to rebel-held areas of Latakia, where some of its affiliates were stationed.
+The So Be Steadfast Operation Room's fighters were allowed to withdraw to rebel-held areas of Latakia, where some of its affiliates were stationed.